GeorgiadeG/CoPFGM/README.md

 ## Checkpoints

-Please place the pretrained checkpoints under the directory `workdir/checkpoints`, e.g., `CoPFGM_MNIST/checkpoints`.
+Please place the pretrained checkpoints under the directory `workdir/checkpoints`, e.g., `CoPFGM_MNIST/checkpoints` or use the provided Colab notebook to fetch them.

 To generate and evaluate the FID/IS of  (10k) samples of the CoPFGM you could execute: